 UPDATE: You can read about symbolic food for the New Year in Iran on Mama Lisa’s World Blog.

-This artilce was posted on Saturday, December 29th, 2007 at 11:48 pm and is filed under Amish, Armenia, Bermuda, China, Countries & Cultures, Cuba, Cuisine, Denmark, Ecuador, Egypt, El Salvador, Greece, Holidays Around the World, Hungary, India, Ireland, Israel, Italy, Japan, Lesotho, Mexico, Netherlands, New Years, Norway, Peru, Poland, Portugal, Recipes of the World, South Korea, Spain, Switzerland, USA, Vietnam.
+This article was posted on Saturday, December 29th, 2007 at 11:48 pm and is filed under Amish, Armenia, Bermuda, China, Countries & Cultures, Cuba, Cuisine, Denmark, Ecuador, Egypt, El Salvador, Greece, Holidays Around the World, Hungary, India, Ireland, Israel, Italy, Japan, Lesotho, Mexico, Netherlands, New Years, Norway, Peru, Poland, Portugal, Recipes of the World, South Korea, Spain, Switzerland, USA, Vietnam.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 18 Responses to “Symbolic Foods Eaten Around the World for New Years”